Labelling 3D prints

 3D printed globe with braille on curved flat surfaces

-Image courtesy Braille & Large Print Service, NSW Department of Education
+Image courtesy Braille & Large Print Service, NSW Department of Education.

 A suggested process to place braille on curved surfaces: